hphelion/documentation/hz.gettingstarted.md

 ***Connect your network Image 2

+**Important**: To delete a network, you must first delete the router interface:
+1. Click"Routers" under "Manage Network in the left-hand bar.
+2. Click on the router "Name."
+3. On the "Router Details" page, select the check box next to the "Interface" name, and click "Delete Interface."
+4. Click "Networks" in the left-hand navigation, select the check box next to the network you want to delete, and click "Delete Networks" in the upper right-hand navigation.

 ##Manage HP Cloud## {#ManageHPCloud}

 You are now ready to use the options under "Manage Compute" under "Project" in the left-hand navigation.
 This section includes: